tjheffner/jekyll-portfolio/_posts/2015-09-19-site-construction.markdown

 Jekyll gives you the ability to define your own collections in the `_config.yml` file. be sure to set `output: true` if you want Jekyll to publish the files in your collection folder.
 Mine is called projects, so the folder is `_projects`.

-`jekyll/_config.yml`

 ![](/assets/posts/config.png)

 If it isn't set to true, Jekyll won't compile them into the built site.
 I guess this is a way to define your own drafts as well, but I use `_drafts` for everything currently.
 You can also make things drafts by not including the Front Matter at the beginning of each file.
 Sorry I haven't explained what that is either, I said this is a rough walkthrough and the [Jekyll documentation](http://jekyllrb.com){:target="_blank"} is like, right there.

 Anyway, so I have my collection built.
 Time to start adding projects!
 Each project gets its own markdown file.

-`jekyll/_projects/blink-of-an-eye.markdown`
+This one is located at `jekyll/_projects/blink-of-an-eye.markdown`

     ---
     title: "in the blink of an eye"